Acid Tongue: ReleaseEntertainment Weekly reported that Lewis had been working on the album in February 2008. Prior to Acid Tongues release, Lewis allowed listeners to hear the title track by calling the toll-free telephone number 1-888-717-ACID. The song was later replaced by a recording announcing two "secret" performances in September, including a password and website to obtain tickets. Additionally, several videos were put up on Lewis' official YouTube page. The videos show Lewis (or bandmates) at home being visited by Ben Gibbard, of Death Cab for Cutie and The Postal Service, who has arrived with balloons to listen to the new album. Ben is told that the album is not out yet, but Lewis agrees to let him hear "just one song". This is followed by a recording of the title track "Acid Tongue."

+Critical reception

-Critical receptionAcid Tongue has received generally favorable reviews, scoring a 75 out of 100 on review aggregator Metacritic.
+Acid Tongue has received generally favorable reviews, scoring a 75 out of 100 on review aggregator Metacritic.
 Creative Loafing said that while Rabbit Fur Coat "glided through an Appalachian dream world", Lewis "stomps her boots while exploring similar terrain" on Acid Tongue.
 The review continued that while the album "includes plenty of quirky meditations on lost love that recall her previous adventures, [...] well-placed jolts give Acid Tongue greater balance, a component that's lacking on Rabbit Fur Coat."
 According to The Sunday Times, "the results are magnificent, [...] but occasionally they are a shaky misstep."
 Chicago Sun-Times writer Jim DeRogatis called Acid Tongue "sensual and entrancing."
-The Daily Trojan labeled the tracks as "psychedelic, occasionally sexy, but always timeless", although noting that the album "lacks a thematic focus that can be found on every other album Lewis has released".Filter referred to the album's title track as "simply beautiful, causing goosebumps to the arms of even the toughest man. [...]
+The Daily Trojan labeled the tracks as "psychedelic, occasionally sexy, but always timeless", although noting that the album "lacks a thematic focus that can be found on every other album Lewis has released".

+Filter referred to the album's title track as "simply beautiful, causing goosebumps to the arms of even the toughest man. [...]
 It's rather deep, despite its simplicity, a difficult task to say the least."
 It has also been called "a prime example of Lewis' simplistic genius."
 The Times said "the verses in the title track tickle and tease so that you are practically salivating for the chorus."